boochtek/mac_config/README.md

 Mac OS X Configuration
 ======================

-NOTE: We're in the process of moving to Ansible.
-These instructions are currently in transition as well.

-These scripts will configure Mac OS X the way we want, including:
+These Ansible playbooks will configure Mac OS X the way we want, including:

   * Configuring OS preferences
   * Installing applications
   * Configuring applications

 These scripts are written for Mac OS X 10.11 (El Capitan).
+Ansible 2.1 is required, due to a couple features we're using.

 Usage